ksprague1/NN-QSR/README.md

     num_layers (int)     -- The number of transformer layers to use

-    nheads     (int)     -- The number of heads to use in Multi-headed Self-Attention.
+    nhead     (int)     -- The number of heads to use in Multi-headed Self-Attention.
 This should divide Nh

 ```